valarpirai/dnsjava/README.md

-# dnsjava
+# DNS Over Https Java Client
-DNS over HTTPS
+DNS over HTTPS Java Client

 ## Why?
 DNS client using DNS over HTTPS.

-- supports almost all defined record types (including the DNSSEC types), and unknown types
+- Supports almost all defined record types (including the DNSSEC types), and unknown types
-- can be used for queries
+- Can be used for DNS queries
+- Supports Google and CloudFlare DNS servers

 ## Getting started
 Now we support two DNS resolvers